Jieiku/abridge/content/overview-abridge/index.md

 - `zola.toml` base configuration with all config values.
 - `content/_index.md` required to set pagination.
 - `COPY-TO-ROOT-SASS/abridge.scss` overrides to customize Abridge variables.
-- `netlify.toml` settings to deploy your repo with netlfiy.
+- `netlify.toml` settings to deploy your repo with Netlify.
 - `package_abridge.js` node script to: update cache files list in PWA, minify js, bundle js
 - `package.json` used by node, defines scripts and dependencies.